 If the course you want to do has no funding routes attached then you will want to research your options.
 You may consider searching for studentships or consider studying part-time while working.
 More information about funding for postgraduate courses is available from the prospects website.
 You can search for studentships on the jobs.ac.uk website.

-Students and recent graduates (within two years) can contact a Careers Adviser to discuss options for further study or for information about funding.
+Students and recent graduates (within two years) can contact the Career Centre to discuss options for further study or for information about funding.
 We can also help with filling in course application forms.